The Rise of Votes for Women

 Rule Breakers.
 Risk Takers.
 Rebel Women.
 Law Makers.
-A celebration of women rallying around the globe to win the vote.
+A celebration of women standing up, speaking out and sticking together to battle inequality and win the vote.

 If you loved Goodnight Stories for Rebel Girls, Fantastically Great Women Who Changed the World or Women in Science then you'll love this!

 To celebrate 2018 - the Year of the Woman, and the anniversary of women winning the vote in the UK - this is a timely, beautiful and bold compendium of women around the world who said Time's Up on inequality.

 The book shares the story of the suffragettes, and of their sisters campaigning for equal rights globally.
 Discover how 40,000 Russian women marched through St Petersburg demanding their rights, one Canadian woman changed opinions with a play, and Kuwaiti women protested via text message.
 And read how women climbed mountains, walked a lion through the streets of Paris, and starved themselves, all in the name of having a voice and a choice.
 Tracing its history from New Zealand at the end of the 19th century, follow this empowering movement as it spread from Oceania to Europe and the Americas, then Africa and Asia up to the present day.
 And be inspired by the brave women who rioted, rallied and refused to give up.

 Stunningly illustrated by Eve Lloyd Knight, this book celebrates the women who stood up, spoke up, and refused to behave, rebelling against convention to give women everywhere a voice.
 And it shows what can be achieved when women stand together, and say enough.